pitastrudl/wekanwiki/Android.md

 ## 2) At Termux

-When you get from Termux to Ubuntu bash, you can install Wekan similarly like Raspberry Pi arm64: https://github.com/wekan/wekan/wiki/Raspberry-Pi
+When you get from Termux to Ubuntu bash, you can install Wekan similarly like arm64 or x64: https://github.com/wekan/wekan/wiki/Raspberry-Pi

 And edit start-wekan.sh so you can start Wekan for example: